 “When did you first go into Hell?”

 “I had to be eighteen, so he trained me for a year before I got my first glimpse of Hell.
-It was another year before he allowed me to assist in a real retrieval.
+It was another six months before he allowed me to assist in a real retrieval.
 Scared the shit out of me.
 Those demons are real.”

 Sneaker slumped back, hands in pockets, legs stretched onto my seat.
 The interview was about over for her, whether I was finished or not.
 I wanted to ask at least one more question while I had the chance.

 “Destiny is the Retriever all others look up to.
 You know him better than any.
-What do you think is his destiny?
-Will he really retire, or die in Hell.
+What do you think is his destiny since he retired?
+Will he really stay retired, or die in Hell.
 Is he Hell Crazy?”

 “He’s not Hell Crazy.
-He doesn’t think he’s a frackin’ demon.
-He retired as a Soul Retriever, but apparently not from messing around in Hell.
+He doesn’t think he’s a freakin’ demon.
+He has retired as a Retriever, but apparently not from messing around in Hell.
 And he’s too damn stubborn and too damn smart to die there.”

 I took her hand, tried not to wince.
 “Thank you.
 I appreciate your taking the time to speak with me.
 Maybe we could talk again sometime?”